 Plus-size fashion retailer Eloquii is leveraging data and analytics to find success with targeted

-“pre-tail” initiatives that gauge shopper interest before a new product is launched, CEO Maria Chase told attendees at IRCE in Chicago.
+“pre-tail” initiatives that gauge shopper interest before a new product is launched, CEO Mariah Chase told attendees at IRCE in Chicago.

 Pre-tailing is the practice of introducing new products, services and brands to market by pre-launching online, generating buzz, interest and waitlists as well as pre-orders in limited quantities.